Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution

 \subsection{Collision frequency}

-In M74, we admit that the present resolution of 50 pc is not high enough to resolve individual collision events, and we have yet to find direct evidence for CCCs.
-Instead, we can estimate the collision frequency by using the volume density of GMCs in the arms.
+In M74, we admit that the present resolution of 50 pc is not sufficiently high to resolve individual collision events, and we have yet to find direct evidence for CCCs.
+Instead, the collision frequency can be estimated using the volume density of the GMCs in the arms.
 In the areas of the arm and the interarm (see Figure \ref{arm_ratio}), as defined by \citet{Querejeta2021}, the surface densities of GMCs are 7.7$~\mathrm{kpc^{-2}}$ and 2.2$~\mathrm{kpc^{-2}}$, respectively.
-For a typical scale height of the molecular clouds of 100 pc, the number density of GMCs $N$ is estimated to be 77$~\mathrm{kpc^{-3}}$, 22$~\mathrm{kpc^{-3}}$, respectively.
-In addition, the median values of GMC radius $R$ are 99 pc and 77 pc with velocity dispersion $\sigma_{v,l}$ of 14 \kms and 14 \kms, respectively.
+For a typical scale height of molecular clouds of 100 pc, the number densities of GMCs N are estimated to be 77 and 22$~\mathrm{kpc^{-3}}$, respectively.
+In addition, the median values of GMC radius R are 99 pc and 77 pc with velocity dispersion $\sigma_{v,l}$ of 14 and 14 \kms, respectively.
 If GMCs are assumed to be randomly moving in the disk at $\sigma_v=\sqrt{2}\sigma_{v,l}$, the mean free time, $1/(N\sigma_v \pi R^2)$, is estimated to be 20 Myr in the arm, and 122 Myr in the interarm.
-See Table \ref{ccc_table} for a summary of these parameters.
-Since M74 is face-on with an inclination angle of $\ang{9;;}$, the velocity dispersion along the disk is probably larger than that perpendicular to the disk, suggesting that the mean free time can be even shorter.
-In addition, as shown by numerical simulations of spiral galaxies, the typical time scale of a major collision between GMCs is estimated to be $\sim$8 Myr \citep{Dobbs2015}, which is also similar to the timescale of each GMC Type.
-Further, the present sensitivity for GMCs is too low to detect smaller mass clouds less than 10$^5$ M$_{\odot}$, whereas such clouds are able to trigger CCCs \citep{Kobayashi2018,Fukui2021}.
+Table \ref{ccc_table} summarizes these parameters.
+As M74 is face-on with an inclination angle of $\ang{9;;}$, the velocity dispersion along the disk is likely to be larger than that perpendicular to the disk, suggesting that the mean free time can be even shorter.
+In addition, as shown by numerical simulations of spiral galaxies, the typical time scale of a major collision between GMCs is estimated to be $\sim 8$ Myr \citep{Dobbs2015}, which is similar to the timescale of each GMC Type.
+Further, the present sensitivity for GMCs is too low to detect smaller mass clouds less than 10$^5$ M$_{\odot}$, whereas such clouds are able to trigger CCCs (e.g., \cite{Kobayashi2018,Fukui2021}).
 CCCs involving less massive clouds of 10$^5$ M$_{\odot}$ form O star(s) if the column density is greater than 10$^{22}$ cm$^{-2}$ \citep{Enokiya2021}.
-Triggered formation of high-mass stars by CCCs happens in a mean free time and offers a reasonable explanation for the duration of each GMC Type.
-Such time-dependent high-mass star formation changes the SFR dramatically over 10 Myr for a given cloud mass/column density.
-Naturally, this breaks down the K--S law at a 100 pc scale.
+The formation of high-mass stars triggered by CCCs occurs in mean free time and offers a reasonable explanation for the duration of each GMC Type.
+Such time-dependent high-mass star formation dramatically changed the SFR over 10 Myr for a given cloud mass and column density.
+Naturally, this breaks down the K--S law at the 100 pc scale.